Home > Destinations > North America > USA > Washington State > Seattle > Walking Tours > Walking Tour 3

 This is a neon sculpture of the famous fairy-tale maiden with the prodigious mane.
 Her neon tresses cascade down the wall of the tower.

-As you finally land in the Republic of Fremont, you will see, at the end of the bridge on the opposite side of the street from Rapunzel, Seattle's most beloved public sculpture:
+As you land in the Republic of Fremont, you will see, at the end of the bridge on the opposite side of the street from Rapunzel, Seattle's most beloved public artwork:

-This piece features several people waiting for the trolley that no longer runs between Fremont and downtown Seattle.
-These statues are frequently dressed up by local residents, with costumes changing regularly.
+This sculpture features several people waiting for the trolley that no longer runs between Fremont and downtown Seattle.
+The statues are frequently dressed up by local residents, with costumes changing regularly.

 Turn left at History House and head uphill underneath the Aurora Bridge, which towers high above.
 At the top of the hill, you will see, lurking in the shadows beneath the bridge, the:

 This massive monster is in the process of crushing a real Volkswagen Beetle.
-No need to run in fear, though, as a wizard seems to have put a spell on the troll and turned it into cement.
+No need to run in fear, though, as a wizard seems to have cast a powerful spell that has turned the troll to cement.

 Turn left at the troll and walk a block down North 36th Street; then turn left on Fremont Avenue North, and continue another block to the corner of Fremont Avenue North and North 35th Street, where, a few doors from the corner, is: